LuYifei2011/scratchblocks-plus/.github/CONTRIBUTING.md

 Hello!
-Thanks for your interest in contributing to scratchblocks.
+Thanks for your interest in contributing to scratchblocks-plus.

 The [Community Guidelines](https://github.com/scratchfoundation/scratch-www/wiki/Community-Guidelines) for **[scratch-www](https://github.com/scratchfoundation/scratch-www)** also apply here. :-)

-In particular, although this code is used on the Scratch website, it's not maintained by the Scratch Team.
-So please remember developing this isn't our job!

 ---